California State Polytechnic University

 - 17.1 Appeal of Citation

 - Parking citation appeal forms may be requested in person, in writing or by telephone from the University Police, or obtained from the University Police website, calpoly.t2hosted.com.
-Cal Poly follows the procedures for contesting parking violations as stated in the California Vehicle Code, Section 40215.
+Cal Poly follows the procedures for contesting parking violations as stated in the CVC, Section 40215.

 - 17.2 Administrative Hearings

-An Administrative Hearing to contest the results of the initial citation review must be requested within 21 days following the mailing of the appeal response.
-A request for an Administrative Hearing can be made in writing, in person or by phone.
+An administrative hearing to contest the results of the initial citation review must be requested within 21 days following the mailing of the appeal response.
+A request for an administrative hearing can be made in writing, in person or by phone.
 The person requesting a hearing shall have the choice of a hearing by mail or in person.
 In addition, the full amount of the parking penalty due must accompany the written request.
 Requests that do not meet the required deadline or include the full payment of the parking penalty will not be eligible for further review and the decision of the issuing officer will stand.
-The citation will be processed pursuant to California Vehicle Code Section 40220(a).
+The citation will be processed pursuant to CVC Section 40220(a).

 - 17.2.1 Financial Hardship